Words by Mrs. Debbie Pitcairn, Director of College Counseling

 This way you can advise your child when he/she calls you when sick or unwell or needs to deal with an academic or financial issue, and you can redirect them to the resource they need.
 Make sure to complete any paperwork or online registration you need to do to be included in campus communications.

 Letting Go is a conversational meeting our Director of College Counseling Mrs. Debbie Pitcairn has with parents of seniors.
-In this four-part blog series, she covers many of the topics included in that meeting.
+In this three-part blog series, she covers many of the topics included in that meeting.
 Information for this series came from several resources.
 For a full list of recommended reading, see this list.